duckzland/jxcryptwatcher/README.md

 rm ~/.config/jxcryptwatcher/cryptos.json
 ```

-It will be re-created on the next app launch.

-Or you can use the Reload button at top of the app to reset and refetch the file.
+It will be re-created on the next app launch or you can use the Reload button at top of the app to reset and refetch the file.

 ---

 ## Notes